ryan-taylor/workos-jsr/README.md

 The testing strategy follows these principles:

-1. **Unit Testing**: All public methods and functionality must have comprehensive unit tests.
+1. **Unit Testing**: All public methods and functionality should have comprehensive unit tests.
 2. **Mocking Strategy**: HTTP requests are mocked using utility functions found in `tests/utils.ts`, which provide various mock client implementations: